mxamusic/CTFIgniter/README.md

 # Tested on
  - Debian 8 64-bit

-# Copyright
+# Credits

-Payload of CTFIgniter is originally created by ISISLab https://ctfd.io
+Credits to ColdHeat (Kevin Chung) if ISISLab